 While remaining as still as possible, the machine will capture multiple low-dose X-ray images of your breast.
-The procedure will then be repeated again on your other breast, capturing one side-by-side view and one top-to-bottom view of each breast.
-This approach allows the technologist to see the breast tissue clearly in three dimensions, which is especially crucial to identifying breast cancers that may be hidden or obscured by overlapping breast tissue on a standard mammography.
+The procedure will then be repeated on your other breast, capturing one side-by-side view and one top-to-bottom view of each breast.
+This approach allows the technologist to see the breast tissue clearly in three dimensions, which is especially crucial to identifying breast cancers that may be hidden or obscured by overlapping breast tissue on standard mammography.

 Yes, the X-ray images taken during a mammogram use a very small amount of radiation.

 You will only need to undress on top, so it’s best to wear a two-piece outfit that’s easy to take off and put on.
 Avoid wearing jewelry that may interfere with the X-ray images.
 And remember to avoid deodorant and lotion as well.
 If you forget, you should be sure to tell your technologist that you have deodorant on.

 Some people find mammograms uncomfortable or painful.
 Try scheduling your mammogram at least one week after your last menstrual period, when your breasts are less likely to feel tender or sensitive.
 If you experience pain during the exam, you can ask your technologist to adjust the plates.

 The material set forth in this site in no way seeks to diagnose or treat illness or to serve as a substitute for professional medical care.
 Please speak with your health care provider if you have a health concern or if you are considering adopting any exercise program or dietary guidelines.
 For permission to reprint any portion of this website or to be removed from a notification list, please contact us at (856) 537-6772